tabbykatz/100-days-of-code/r1-log.md

 finally set up my desktop with a new keyboard and everything in its place. less coding and more making my environment comfortable.
 ### day 38/99
+One week into Specializations, wrote a blog post and trying to get back into 100days